Neo-Nazism: Greece

 The far-right political party Golden Dawn (Χρυσή Αυγή – Chrysi Avyi) is generally labelled neo-Nazi, although the group rejects this label.
 A few Golden Dawn members participated in the Bosnian War in the Greek Volunteer Guard (GVG) and were present in Srebrenica during the Srebrenica massacre.
 The party has its roots in Papadopoulos' regime.

 There is often collaboration between the state and neo-Nazi elements in Greece.
 In 2018, during the trial of sixty-nine members of the Golden Dawn party, evidence was presented of the close ties between the party and the Hellenic Police.

 Golden Dawn has spoken out in favour of the Assad regime in Syria, and the Strasserist group Black Lily have claimed to have sent mercenaries to Syria to fight alongside the Syrian regime, specifically mentioning their participation in the Battle of al-Qusayr.
 In the 6 May 2012 legislative election, Golden Dawn received 6.97% of the votes, entering the Greek parliament for the first time with 21 representatives, but when the elected parties were unable to form a coalition government a second election was held in June 2012.
 Golden Dawn received 6.92% of the votes in the June election and entered the Greek parliament with 18 representatives.

 Since 2008, neo-Nazi violence in Greece has targeted immigrants, leftists and anarchist activists.
 In 2009, certain far-right groups announced that Agios Panteleimonas in Athens was off limits to immigrants.
 Neo-Nazi patrols affiliated with the Golden Dawn party began attacking migrants in this neighborhood.
 The violence continued escalating through 2010.
 In 2013, after the murder of anti-fascist rapper Pavlos Fyssas, the number of hate crimes in Greece declined for several years until 2017.
 Many of the crimes in 2017 have been attributed to other groups like the Crypteia Organisation and Combat 18 Hellas.

+Golden Dawn was banned in 2020 for multiple violent crimes and murders.
+However, multiple successor parties emerged and secured representation in the Hellenic parliament.
+Given that many of Spartans' members of parliament have previously been associated with either Golden Dawn or Kasidiaris' party Greeks for the Fatherland, which was banned from participating in the 2023 elections, Spartans has been seen as a continuation of Golden Dawn.

+On June 28, 2025 Thanos Plevris was appointed the new migration minister.
+Plevris has previously burned Turkish flags together with the neo-Nazi Golden Dawn, advocated shooting migrants and promoted “purity” of the "Greek race".
+The Central Board of Jewish Communities had earlier voiced concerns about Plevris since he had defended the statement that Auschwitz should be re-opened for Jewish inmates, arguing that advocating for the extermination of the Jewish people should be legal.